beepbooplabsltd/kiwikey/README.md

 ### Radios

-The kiwi**key** is designed to be compatible with all modern Tait P25 radios.
+The kiwi**key** is designed to be compatible with modern Tait P25 radios.

 The following radios have been tested for compatibility at this time: